KittyGiraudel/site/_posts/2022-07-15-a-guide-to-asking-for-help.md

 ---
-title: 'Help Me Help You: A Guide to Asking for Help'
+title: 'Help me help you: a guide to asking for help'
 ---

 Over the last few months, I have spent a considerable amount of time on the [Sanity community Slack](https://slack.sanity.io/) attempting to support people with their problems and questions.
 I have had the pleasure to chat with almost everyone from the Sanity team, and will most likely take part in their upcoming ambassador program.
 Long story short: I like [Sanity](https://sanity.io), and try to be a helpful community member.